daniella-collab/Rockbuster-SQL-Queries/README.md

 ## Objective:
 The Rockbuster Stealth Management Board has asked several business questions to help shape their 2020 strategy.
 They want to know:

-  ● Which movies contributed the most/least to revenue gain?
+ * Which movies contributed the most/least to revenue gain?
-  ● What was the average rental duration for all videos?
+ * What was the average rental duration for all videos?
-  ● Which countries are Rockbuster customers based i n?
+ * Which countries are Rockbuster customers based i n?
-  ● Where are customers with a high l ifetime value based?
+ * Where are customers with a high l ifetime value based?
-● Do sales figures vary between geographic regions?
+ * Do sales figures vary between geographic regions?

 ## Fact Tables
-● Payment
+ * Payment
-● Rental
+ * Rental

 ## Dimension Tables
-● Actor
+ * Actor
-● Address
+ * Address
-● Category
+ * Category
-● City
+ * City
-● Country
+ * Country
-● Customer
+ * Customer
-● Film
+ * Film
-● Film Actor
+ * Film Actor
-● Film Category
+ * Film Category
-● Inventory
+ * Inventory
-● Lanaguage
+ * Lanaguage
-● Staff
+ * Staff
-● Stor
+ * Store

 ## Tableau Report:
 Tableau visualizations can be found here: https://public.tableau.com/app/profile/daniella.benavides/viz/RockbusterBusinessOverview_17245952045060/Story1